Helen Mayo House

-Helen Mayo House staff have written two children's books dealing with post-natal depression and severe mental illness.
+Helen Mayo House staff have written three children's books dealing with parents' mental health problems, each with a different focus.

-Jake's Dinosaurs is a picture storybook written especially for children whose mothers have developed problems with their mental health.
-In reading the picture storybook together, families with children in such a situation can explore the issues together.
-The author, Anne Sved Williams, is a consultant psychiatrist who is the Director of Helen Mayo House.
-The book is illustrated by renowned Australian children's book illustrator, John Siow.
+Jake's Dinosaurs is a picture storybook written especially for children whose mothers have developed a severe mental illness such as schizophrenia.
+The author, Anne Sved Williams, is a consultant psychiatrist at Helen Mayo House.
+The book is illustrated by John Siow.

 Robby Rose and Monkey is a delightful, whimsical story about post-natal depression woven around the life of Monkey, Robby's toy friend.
-Through Monkey, and with gentle humour, the story explores Robby's response to a new baby and an unwell mother.
-The author, Andrea Louis, is a clinical psychologist specialising in post-natal depression and parent child interaction.
-The book is illustrated by renowned Australian children's book illustrator, John Siow.
+This book is written by Andrea Louis, a clinical psychologist, and is illustrated by John Siow.